keithpotz/CrashCatch/README.md

 ## 🎯 Overview

-CrashCatch provides simple yet powerful crash-reporting and diagnostics for C++ applications across Windows, Linux, and macOS.
-Spend less time tracking down bugs and more time developing great software.
+CrashCatch provides simple and powerful crash diagnostics for C++ applications on **Windows and Linux**, with macOS support planned.
+Whether you're building GUI apps, system tools, or CLI utilities, CrashCatch helps you catch and log critical failures with minimal setup.

 The current version supports Windows and uses MiniDumpWriteDump to generate crash reports.
 Linux and macOS support are planned.